Credit Cards No Annual Fee Credit Cards

 • Build credit: Responsibly using the Prosper Card can help you build your credit score.
 This could include using your credit card to make purchases, making on-time credit card payments, and not carrying a balance.
 The Prosper Card reports account activity to the three major credit bureaus (Experian, Equifax, and TransUnion).

-• Waive the first-year annual fee: Prosper will waive the $39 annual fee for the first year if you’re approved and sign up for AutoPay before your first statement is issued.
+• Waive the first-year annual fee: Prosper has an annual fee of $59 (waived first year) if you're approved and sign up for AutoPay before your first statement is issued.

 • Up to $3,000 credit limit: Receive an initial line of credit of up to $3,000 upon approval.